1 Earth City (NYChildren) Story

 by Danny Goldfield

-In 2003, while driving home across the United States from Los Angles to New York City, I stopped at a gas station in Mesa, Arizona and met Rana Sodhi, a Sikh whose brother was shot down in a hate crime in front of this family-owned gas station 4 days after the attacks on September 11, 2001.
-In 2002, Rana’s second brother was driving his taxi in San Francisco and was shot to death.
+In 2003, during a cross-country drive from Los Angeles to New York City, I pulled into a gas station in Mesa, Arizona and met Rana Sodhi.
+He was a Sikh whose brother had been murdered in a hate crime just four days after 9/11, right in front of their family owned gas station.
+A year later, Rana lost a second brother, shot to death while driving his taxi in San Francisco.

 I started with no camera in hand showing up in neighborhoods around the city.
 I would go with a friend or volunteer and show up at immigrant service organizations, churches, mosques, restaurants, hair salons, government offices, and more.
-We would get to know leaders and others in the community who would introduce us to families who might want to participate.
+We listened, built trust, and met community leaders who introduced us to families willing to participate.

-On September 21, 2011, Rana was my guest in New York City to attend the opening of a work-in-progress exhibition of this project at the so-called Ground Zero Mosque.
+On September 21, 2011, Rana joined me in New York for the opening of a work-in-progress exhibit at the so-called Ground Zero Mosque.
 With media cameras rolling and flashing, Rana cut the ceremonial red ribbon to open the show that his good will inspired.

-One more thing, the original name NYChildren does not work anymore.
-The new name is “1 Earth City (NYChildren)”.
+One more thing, the original name NYChildren was replaced with “1 Earth City (NYChildren)”.